ayrtonm/psx-sdk-rs/README.md

 ## Documentation

-To generate documentation for the `psx` crate:
+See [docs.rs](https://docs.rs/psx/latest/psx/) for documentation.
+To regenerate documentation for the latest version of `psx`:

 ```
 cd psx